Paul Ince | Premier League and England icon

 It's time to explore another football icon

-Paul Ince is a former English footballer and manager, who was most recently manager of Reading.
+Paul Ince is a former English footballer and manager.

-Ince played professionally from 1986 to 2007, starting his career with West Ham United and later representing Manchester United, Liverpool, Middlesbrough, Wolverhampton Wanderers, Swindon Town and Macclesfield Town in England, as well as Inter Milan in Italy.
+Ince played professionally from 1986 to 2007, starting his career with West Ham United and later representing Manchester United, Liverpool, Middlesbrough, Wolverhampton Wanderers, Swindon Town and Macclesfield Town in England, as well as Inter Milan.

 A closer look at his career